ucsd-cse130/wi22/lectures/01-lambda.md

   =b> (\x -> x x) (\x -> x x)
 ```

-Oops, we can write programs that loop back to themselves...
+Some programs loop back to themselves...

-and never reduce to a normal form!
+... and *never* reduce to a normal form!

 This combinator is called $\Omega$